-Every business loan consideration should start with this question.
-Do you really need a business loan?
-Of course, there are many excellent reasons why a business loan would be beneficial: you are planning an expansion and need financing to make it happen, you need to purchase equipment to improve your product, you need to purchase more inventory from your supplier, or you just need an injection of working capital.
+Every business loan consideration should start with this question – do you really need a business loan?
+Of course, there are many valid reasons why a business loan would be beneficial: you are planning a business expansion you need to purchase equipment to improve your product, or you need to purchase more inventory from your supplier during holiday spikes.

-Feeling unsure if your “why” passes the test?
-Here’s a good rule of thumb: ask yourself if a business loan will make your business grow.
+Here’s a good rule of thumb – ask yourself if a business loan will make your business grow.
 If the answer is yes, go for it.
 If not, you may want to evaluate some of your priorities.

-Remember: whatever your reason for a business loan application, your lenders will question you about it.
+Remember: whatever your reasons are when applying for business loans, your lenders will question you about it.
 Be sure you can explain your reasoning eloquently.

 2. How much money do I need?

-Asking for too little will create working capital problems and might make your company financials suffer.
+Asking for too little will create cash flow problems and may make your company financials suffer.
 Asking for too much makes you look as if you haven’t done the necessary research.
-Worse, lenders may think you lack credibility.
+Lenders may even think you lack credibility and experience.

 3. How are my financials?

-Obviously, your lenders will want to know if you can repay your loans.
-Otherwise why would they bother?
+Any sensible lender will want to know if you can repay your loans.
 So make sure you have a healthy cash flow and solid financial figures.

-It’s very likely that you will be asked for your company’s balance sheets, income statements, cash flow statements, and bank statements so your lenders can analyze your situation.
+It’s very likely that you will be asked for your company’s balance sheets, income statements, cash flow statements, and bank statements so that your lenders can assess the financial health of your business.

 Take the time to create accurate projections.
 Try to create a debt repayment plan as well.